Detect Scoliosis in your Child with One Easy test you can do at Home

 This is an important and easy way to check for SCOLIOSIS, which is a sideways curvature of the spine.
 If you suspect that there is a scoliosis in your child, it is vital to have an assessment.
 This is because, in some cases, these spinal curves can progress or even worsen very quickly.
 Especially if left untreated.
 It is one one of those cases of prevention is better than cure!

 One Spinal Screening Check

-The Adams Test is used widely as an initial screening for Adolescent Idiopathic Scoliosis, and can be done easily in your home.
+The Adams Test is an initial screening for Adolescent Idiopathic Scoliosis, and is a simple test.
 Just ask your child to bend straight forward, in the position of touching (or near touching) their toes.
 They don’t need to be able to reach their toes, but just ask them to hold that position while you observe their movement, and then check to see if one side of their spine is raised higher than the other.
 If you notice one side sits higher than the other, (what we call a “Rib hump”), or an unevenness in their spine in this position, they may have a scoliosis or curvature that needs attention.